-Research and Analysis by Susan Wilschke
+Research & Analysis by Susan Wilschke

 Simplifying the Supplemental Security Income Program: Options for Eliminating the Counting of In-kind Support and Maintenance

 The Supplemental Security Income (SSI) program's policies for both living arrangements and in-kind support and maintenance (ISM) are intended to direct program benefits toward persons with the least income and support, but they are considered cumbersome to administer and, in some cases, poorly targeted.
 Benefit restructuring would simplify the SSI program by replacing ISM-related benefit reductions with benefit reductions for recipients living with another adult.
 This article presents a microsimulation analysis of two benefit restructuring options, showing that the distributional outcomes under both options are inconsistent with a basic rationale of the SSI program.